AlexPoone/universal_best_practices/README.md

 14. Eat your own dog food.
 15. For mobile applications, use a single code base (e.g., Flutter, React Native) when possible (Don't Repeat Yourself; also saves the effort of writing and maintaining code)
 16. **Atomic microservices**: Break tasks to microservices that do one thing only.
 Most of them should be reusable.
 Use an orchestration suite (there are lightweight ones like [Airflow](https://airflow.apache.org/) for arrangement and error handling.
-17. **ISO 27001**: Use containerisation to isolate working sensitive data.
+17. **ISO 27001**: Use containerisation to isolate working sensitive data, such as server-side workflows using user sessions.
 18. **ISO 27001**: Remove data that are no longer been used.
 (We ensure this using metadata and an internal system.)

 ### Dependencies